Enid News and Eagle

 Wakita has lost one of its greatest historians as Lorine’s encyclopedic memory could relate family trees and events, town events and local lore to her dying day.

 Lorine began piano lessons early to become an accomplished musician.
-She played the organ and piano at the Wakita United Methodist Church for over 30 years.
+She played the organ and piano at the Wakita United Methodist Church for more than 30 years.
 The list of her piano students is lengthy and they remember her for her patience, talent and skill.

 In Enid, her home was a meeting place of local musicians, who came regularly to spend the night in music and singing.
 She delighted in hosting parties for friends and family and her elegant table settings were renowned among all who were lucky to participate.

-Her talent as a seamtress was especially appreciated by her children and grandchildren.
+Her talent as a seamstress was especially appreciated by her children and grandchildren.
 Elegant and fun garments were greatly anticipated from her.

 She married Paul F. Dahlem in 1936, and to this union two children were born, Paula Jeanne and John Karl.